maand-sh/maand/docs/start/05-jobs-and-lifecycle.md

 - `data/`, `logs/`, `bin/`

-Those are created on workers by your Makefile or application.
+Those are created on workers by your Makefile or application at runtime (and are excluded from rsync on upgrade).

 ---